KNIME logo

 Algorithm

-An algorithm is a set of rules or steps designed to solve a problem or perform a specific task.
-In data science, algorithms analyze data, make predictions, and uncover patterns.
+An algorithm is a sequence of mathematical operations designed to solve a problem or perform a computation.
+In data science, algorithms are used to make predictions and uncover patterns on a set of data.

 Alternative hypothesis